Close Menu

 “Jibreel kept advising me about the neighbor until I thought he would make him one of my heirs” (Sunan Ibn Majah 3674).

 This hadith speaks volumes about how important it is to treat our neighbors as part of our own family.
-Think about it—assuming your neighbor was to inherit from you, how would that change the way you treat them?
+Think about it, assuming your neighbor were to inherit from you, how would that change the way you treat them?
 Maybe we’d show a little more care, give a little more attention, and ensure their well-being, right?
 Islam invites us to have this mindset always.

 Islam doesn’t just throw out friendly advice when it comes to treating our neighbor.
 No, it’s much stronger than that.
 Islam is about how we live every moment of our lives, especially in relation to others.
 The Prophet Muhammad (PBUH) laid heavy emphasis on the treatment of neighbors, to the point where our actions toward them are intertwined with our faith.